 This is a fantastic opportunity for students to learn from experts — including Library staff, artists, historians and authors in residence, and Elders.

-Applications to attend Library School during the 2019–2020 school year are now closed.
-For more information, visit the Calgary Campus Open Minds website.
+Applications to attend Library School for the 2020–2021 school year are now open.
+For more information, visit the Campus Calgary Open Minds website.

 Grades 4 – 6